- What is the Carnivore Diet?

 What is the Carnivore Diet?

 Let’s start by defining what the carnivore diet is.
 Simply put, this is a way of eating in which we are eating only animals, no plants.
 Does this sound crazy?
 If you’re wondering about fiber, “phytonutrients,” and other things from plants that you might be missing eating this way, I would recommend listening to some of the podcasts I’ve been on where I discuss this at length.
-This one with Dr. Mercola, this one with Ben Greenfield, and this one Dr. Steven Gundry are particularly popular.
+This one with Ben Greenfield, and this one Dr. Steven Gundry are particularly popular.
 Once we accept the notion that animal foods represent the best source of nutrients for humans without any plant toxins, we are ready to dive in to what to eat on a carnivore diet.
 First, let’s talk about the safety of the carnivore diet.

 Is a Carnivore Diet safe?